bishal0602/dotnet-cleanarchitecture-ddd-cqrs-sample/README.md

   - **Commands**: Holds the command handlers responsible for handling application commands.
   - **Queries**: Contains the query handlers responsible for handling application queries.
+  - **Events**: Contains the event handlers responsible for reacting to domain events.
   - **Contracts**: Defines contracts and interfaces used across the application.

 - **Domain**: Represents the core domain model and business logic of the application.